TeoRamallo/PortfolioWebsite/_projects/Processing.md

 featured_image: '/images/ImagesWebsite/Projects/Processing/-.webp'
 ---

-The concept of my final project is to research the question that I have chosen which is, why does music evoke memories?
-To do so I will be researching Alzheimer’s and looking into music therapy, and how this type of therapy helps even the people with least memory to be able to still grab onto memories.
-Will also be researching how music can be shown visually through soundwaves and will also research synesthesia as this is a condition which people see music visually.
-Aswell as emotions that music evokes as this is what triggers the memories.
-I will also be looking into different ways of creating visual art such as through after effects, coding, and physical art (drawing, painting, collage).
-Two of the artists I will research are Joelle Snaith and Joshua Davis.
+The concept of my final project is to research the question of why music evokes memories.
+To do this, I will be studying Alzheimer's disease and researching music therapy, which helps even people with the least memory to still recall memories.
+I will also be exploring how music can be visually represented through sound waves and researching synesthesia, a condition where people see music visually.
+I will also study the emotions that music evokes, as these trigger memories.

+In addition, I will explore different ways of creating visual art, such as through After Effects, coding, and physical art (drawing, painting, collage).
+Two artists that I will be researching are Joelle Snaith and Joshua Davis.

-Through my research and artist research I was able to decide what medium I want to use which is code, as this allows me to create code which reads the song of choice and generates a moving image visual.
-Since it creates a unique visual for every song it is never the same outcome.
-I am going to explore this and create several pieces and choose one.
-I will also be using after effects to add other effects towards my final piece and might think of putting them all together as one video.
-Throughout the process I will be using my sketchbook and journal to show the steps I took to create these visuals and show what I have learnt about code and after effects.
+Through my research and artist research, I decided to use code as my medium.
+This will allow me to create code that reads a chosen song and generates a unique visual representation of it.
+I will explore this method and create several pieces, ultimately choosing one.
+I will also use After Effects to add further effects to my final piece and consider combining all of them into one video.
+Throughout the process, I will document my progress in my sketchbook and journal, showcasing the steps I took to create these visuals and what I learned about code and After Effects.

-Visiting the Tate and Saatchi I saw ways of setting up moving image pieces in different ways and has helped me in the process of deciding how I would want to set it up when it comes to it.
+Visiting the Tate and Saatchi galleries provided insights into different ways of setting up moving image pieces, which has helped me in deciding how I want to present my project.

 ### Image gallery